Applied Aerospace & Defense Inc. research snapshot

 DimensionConclusionConfidence

 Business qualityApplied Aerospace builds mission-critical subsystems for space and defense platforms.
-Revenue is growing (24.8% YoY in FY2025) with high sole-source content, but GAAP net income is negative and the business carries substantial debt from its private-equity-backed formation.Medium
+Revenue grew 24.8% in FY2025 and 21.0% in Q1 2026 with high sole-source content and a $1.06 billion backlog, but GAAP earnings are negative and the business carries substantial debt from its private equity backed formation.Medium

 AI confidenceLow-medium confidence.
-The S-1 financials and backlog data are reliable, but the company has zero quarters of public operating history, making earnings quality, organic growth trajectory, and post-IPO trading patterns difficult to assess.Low-medium data confidence
+The S-1 financials, backlog, analyst targets, and market data are reliable, but the company has zero reported quarters of public earnings and limited trading history, so earnings quality, organic growth trajectory, and post-IPO trading patterns are difficult to assess.Low-medium data confidence

 Investment certaintyLow certainty.
-AADX operates in a structurally growing defense market with strong customer relationships, but the high leverage, negative earnings, sponsor control, and lack of public track record create a wide range of potential outcomes.Low
+AADX operates in a growing defense market with strong relationships and a Strong Buy analyst consensus, but heavy leverage, negative earnings, negative free cash flow, and sponsor control create a wide range of potential outcomes.Low

 AADX AI stock forecast